 Complex Development Environments, Part 2

 You should be using Python 3.
-But let’s say you’re working on a system that has Python 2 installed–it can sometimes be challenging to have two version of Python that co-exist.
+But let’s say you’re working on a system that has Python 2 installed–it can sometimes be challenging to have two versions of Python that co-exist.
 With Docker, you can work around that!

 Assume you’re in the directory of your favorite Python 3 project.
 Go ahead and put this into a Dockerfile: